Logimethods/docker-nats-connector-spark/README.md

     docker-compose up

 ## How it works...
-1) Docker-compose will instanciate and run a collection of Docker Containers defined by [docker-compose.yml](https://github.com/Logimethods/docker-nats-connector-spark/blob/master/compose/docker-compose.yml)
+1) Docker-compose will instantiate and run a collection of Docker Containers defined by [docker-compose.yml](https://github.com/Logimethods/docker-nats-connector-spark/blob/master/compose/docker-compose.yml)

 2) Gatling does emit every 15 sec a stream of values from 100 to 150 into NATS.
 See [NatsInjection.scala](https://github.com/Logimethods/docker-nats-connector-spark/blob/master/inject/user-files/simulations/nats/NatsInjection.scala).

-3) Those values are transmited from NATS to Spark Streaming (running on a Spark cluster), then the maximum value of each stream is reemited into NATS.
+3) Those values are transmitted from NATS to Spark Streaming (running on a Spark cluster), then the maximum value of each stream is reemited into NATS.
 See [SparkProcessor.scala](https://github.com/Logimethods/docker-nats-connector-spark/blob/master/app/src/main/scala/com/logimethods/nats/connector/spark/app/SparkProcessor.scala)

 4) Finally, those values are monitored and printed into the console.
 See [NatsOutputMonitor.scala](https://github.com/Logimethods/docker-nats-connector-spark/blob/master/monitor/src/main/scala/com/logimethods/nats/connector/spark/monitor/NatsOutputMonitor.scala)